mbuckler/personal-website/content/post/patenting.md

 		Similar to a publication in a research conference or journal, patentable ideas must be significantly different from what has been published in the past.
-Academics usually refer to existing publications as "related work", while patent attorneys refer to it as "prior art".
+Academics usually refer to existing publications as "related work", while patent attorneys refer to them as "prior art".

 	4. Useful